 Apache HBase is a NoSQL database that supports real-time read/write access to large datasets in HDFS.
-For information about running Hive queries on a secure HBase server, see Using Hive to Run Queries on a Secure HBase Server on page 95.
+See Using Hive with HBase on page 36 for details about configuring Hive to use HBase.
+For information about running Hive queries on a secure HBase server, see Using Hive to Run Queries on a Secure HBase Server on page 87.